surifirstpin/biplus_documentation/docs/README.md

 ### Secure Accessibility

- Share and colloborate with your concerned team members.
+ Share and collaborate reports with team members more securely.

 ### Customer Success

 When it comes to business establishment and success, **BI+** software is an innovation that has ability to share and collaborate ideas efficiently.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDcxNjE4NDhdfQ==
+eyJoaXN0b3J5IjpbMjA2NjM2MTY0NF19
 -->